What is Paget’s disease of bone?

 Paget’s disease is a chronic disorder that can result in enlarged and misshapen bones.
 The excessive breakdown and formation of bone tissue causes affected bone to weaken – resulting in bone pain, misshapen bones, fractures, and arthritis in the joints near the affected bones.
 Paget’s disease typically is localized, affecting just one or a few bones, as opposed to osteoporosis, for example, which affects all the bones in the body.

 Scientists do not know for sure what causes Paget’s disease.
-In some cases, the disease runs in families, and so far two genes have been identified that predispose affected people to develop Paget’s disease.
+In some cases, the disease runs in families, and several genes have been linked to the disease.
 In most cases, however, scientists suspect that environmental factors play a role.
 For example, scientists are studying the possibility that a slow-acting virus may cause Paget’s disease.